platisd/definition-of-done/README.md

 ## What?

-`platisd/definition-of-done` is a GitHub Action that adds a checklist that needs to be ticked off to your pull requests.<br>
+`platisd/definition-of-done` adds a checklist to your pull request's description, which needs to be ticked off.<br>
-The GitHub Action returns a success code only if all of the items in the checklist have been marked by a maintainer.
+The GitHub Action returns a success code only if all of the items in the checklist have been *marked* as done by a maintainer.
 This allows projects to remind maintainers and contributors to _manually_ confirm they abide by several criteria, i.e. the "Definition of Done", for the pull request to be considered good to merge.